nmeum/archive-logs/README.md

 ## Installation

+The software can be compiled using:

+	make

-The program makes use of the linux `sendfile(2)` system call, if this system call is available compile the software using:
+The software makes heavy use of the Linux `sendfile(2)` system call.
+If this system call is available it is highly desirable to compile with `HAVE_SENDFILE=1`.
+By default a compatibility function is used which emulates the sendfile system call in userland.

+After compilation, tests can be run using:

-	make HAVE_SENDFILE=1
+	make check

-If the system call is not available, a compat function will be used.
-This function can be activated by compiling with `HAVE_SENDFILE=0` (the default).
-Disclaimer: The compat function is less well tested.

-Afterwards, the software can be installed globally using:
+The software can be installed globally using:

 	make install